taxigy/travel/US/README.md

    restaurant if you're short on cash or dressed like you're eternally short on cash.
 1. Old Navy is a thing.
 No need to take tons of clothes with you.
    In just $100, you can dress up for any season.
+Funny enough, "cheap fashion" stores are getting less popular among New Yorkers, but still there's always thousands of tourists whom you'll meet there way more likely.
 1. Cheesecake is a thing.
 Only order cheesecake for dessert everywhere.
 1. People with carts on the streets.
 1. Helicopters over the NYC 24/7.
-1. 1-layer toilet paper.
+1. 1-layer toilet paper, septic-friendly.
 1. Legendary service.
 You can complain at almost anything.
 1. Ale > lager beer.
 You'll more likely be offered with IPA.
 1. Take C subway line to meet a bunch of musicians around 5x and